- The Washington Times - Friday, January 16, 2026

 Advertisement

-For example, Google allows reviewers to include descriptions in their profiles or make profiles private, meaning no one else can see if they’ve reviewed other businesses.
-Scammers take full advantage, with some adding “Contact me to remove negative reviews,” along with a Gmail or WhatsApp number.
+For example, Google allows reviewers to include descriptions in their profiles or make profiles private, meaning no one else can see whether they have reviewed other businesses.
+Scammers take full advantage.
+Some add “Contact me to remove negative reviews,” along with a Gmail or WhatsApp number.

-Ms. Dean said that there is an inherent conflict of interest for review platforms because they profit whether the reviews are real or fake.
+Ms. Dean said review platforms carry an inherent conflict of interest because they profit whether the reviews are real or fake.

 “They really don’t have an incentive to self-police or call attention to fraud on their platforms,” she said.
 “So they turn a blind eye to it and just do enough to give the public the impression that they’re doing things.”